hasindu2008/slow5tools/docs/commands.md

 ### quickcheck

 Performs a quick check if a SLOW5/BLOW5 file is intact: checks if the file begins with a valid header (SLOW5 or BLOW5) and then seeks to the end of the file and checks if proper EOF exists (BLOW5 only).
-If the file is intact, the commands exists with 0.
-Otherwise exists with a non-zero error code.
+If the file is intact, the commands exits with 0.
+Otherwise it exits with a non-zero error code.

 ## GLOBAL OPTIONS